roaked/roaked.github.io/content/docs/code/bin-packing/genetic-algorithm.md

 {{< hint tip>}}
 M is a random integer between 1 and 3, determining the type of mutation to be performed.

-M = 1: Swap mutation.
+- M = 1: Swap mutation
-M = 2: Reversion mutation.
+- M = 2: Reversion mutation
-M = 3: Insertion mutation.
+- M = 3: Insertion mutation
 {{< /hint>}}

 These mutation operations introduce diversity in the population by altering individuals to explore different regions of the search space in the genetic algorithm.
-In the end, as showcased, the best solution found as well as the worst cost are tracked and the termination conditions to break out of the main loop based on certain criteria are also described.

 ## 3 Results